MadalinaTks/Test-Case-Sample/README.md

-Bellow are some Test Case Sampels that I wrote while working on previous projects
+Bellow are some Test Case Sampels that I wrote while working on previous learning projects

 ------------------------------------
 # Test Case Sample 1